amodmulay/staxmpa/README.md

 ### `src/components/lexigen/Sidebar.tsx` & `RadarControls.tsx`

-These components work together to create the configuration panel.
+These components work together to create the configuration panel, which is displayed in the sidebar on desktop and a slide-out sheet on mobile.
-- **`Sidebar`**: A simple container component that provides the consistent styling for the right-hand panel.
+- **`Sidebar`**: A simple container component that provides the consistent styling for the right-hand panel on desktop.
 - **`RadarControls`**: This component houses the user controls.
-It uses a tabbed interface to switch between the `TopicForm` (for adding new items) and the "Configure" panel, which includes the `ThemeSelector`, radar size slider, and region editors.
-This consolidation saves significant screen space.
+It uses a tabbed interface to switch between "Manage Items" (for adding topics and regions) and the "Configure" panel (for themes, radar size, and region editing).

 ### `src/components/lexigen/TopicList.tsx`